radumarias/rencfs/README.md

 cat 1/test
 ```

-You can use it as a command line tool to mount an encrypted file system, or directly using the library to build your own
+You can use it as a command line tool to mount an encrypted file system, or directly use the library to build your own
-binary (for library, you can follow the [documentation](https://docs.rs/rencfs/latest/rencfs/)).
+binary (for the library, you can follow the [documentation](https://docs.rs/rencfs/latest/rencfs/)).

 ## Command Line Tool